Fudan-iGEM/2025-wiki/pages/model.md

 ##### $r'$ (Baseline Subtracted) Lineage Heatmap Comparison

-- **Observation:** After baseline subtraction, all three heatmaps show the "pure contemporary increment."
+- **Observation:** After baseline subtraction, all three heatmaps show the "pure contemporary increment".
 The color scale upper limit reflects the dynamic range:

   - **$\tau = 15$**: The upper limit is $\approx 0.09$ with the steepest gradient across generations.